The COs came from all walks of life with only a handful receiving full exemption, and many were denied any form of exemption at all.

 When conscription first came into operation in 1916, Philip Darbyshire, Henry Darbyshire and Henry Smith applied to Belper Rural Local Tribunal for exemption, the two former on conscientious grounds only.
 Philip and Henry Darbyshire were granted exemption on the ground of being engaged in work of national importance, and this exemption was renewed from time to time till the end of the war.

 On the 6 July 1916 he was arrested as an absentee from Military service and brought before the Belper Bench of Magistrates.
 In giving their decision, the Chairman stated they were satisfied as to the genuineness of Henry Smith's conscientious objection and declined to hand him over to the Military, but suggested his joining the Friend's Ambulance Unit.
 This he did not feel free to do, and on the 17th of August following, he was again arrested and brought a second time before the Belper Magistrates, who under pressure from the Military Representative, imposed the usual fine and handed him over to the Military escort, by whom he was taken to the Derby Barracks.
 On August 22 he was tried by Court Martial, subsequently sentenced to 56 days imprisonment and taken to Derby Gaol.
 On the 4th of September he appeared before the Central Tribunal at Wormwood Scrubs and was passed as a genuine CO.
-On October 7 he was discharged from Derby Gaol and escorted to the Military camp at Rugely, Staffordshire, was again Court Martialled on the 18th and afterwards sentenced to to years Hard Labour and conveyed to Wormwood Scrubs Prison.
-On the 1st of February 1917 he was transferred to Wandsworth Prison from which he was discharged on the 19/ June 1918 and taken to Avington Park Camp, Winchester, where he was Court Martialled for the third time on the 27th, again sentenced to a further year's Hard Labour in March 1919.
+On October 7 he was discharged from Derby Gaol and escorted to the Military camp at Rugeley, Staffordshire, was again Court Martialled on the 18th and afterwards sentenced to to years Hard Labour and conveyed to Wormwood Scrubs Prison.
+On the 1st of February 1917 he was transferred to Wandsworth Prison from which he was discharged on the 19th June 1918 and taken to Avington Park Camp, Winchester, where he was Court Martialled for the third time on the 27th; again sentenced to two years Hard Labour.
+He was released prematurely, on grounds of ill-health, in March 1919.

 Alfred Curzon of Ripley, now a member of our meeting and William Mander of the same place, were arrested at Ripley and Court Martialled at Derby on the 15 September 1916, sentenced to 56 days imprisonment and taken to Wormwood Scrubs.
 They both accepted the Home Office Scheme and on the 13 October 916 were sent to Warwick Work Centre.
 After about five months at Warwick they were allowed to take work on Walter Davidson's farm near Huddersfield, where Alfred Curzon remained until he was allowed to take work in this neighbourhood.
 William Mander, becoming uneasy with his acceptance of the Home Office Scheme gave it up and was again arrested and on the 21 December 1917 was sent to Wandsworth prison under a sentence of six months imprisonment.
 At the expiration of this he was sent to Sunderland and again Court Martialled, sentenced on the 31st May 1918 to 12 months imprisonment and sent to Durham Gaol.
 When he had served this sentence he obtained his release.